nive927/Pothole-and-Plain-Road-Classification/README.md

   - Linear Support Vector Machine

 ## Dependencies
+### Environment
+We recommend having a Linux or macOS development environment for convenience although, it would run in Windows.
+We recommend using Anaconda to manage your packages.
+Install Python 3 (version >= 3.7.3 recommended), along with pip.

 - [ ] Include frameworks, libraries, language, etc
 - [ ] Include version